ppy/osu-wiki/news/2021-11-10-osu!trivium-quiz-2021.md

 ![](/wiki/shared/news/2021-11-10-osu-trivium-quiz-2021/otq-2021-banner@2x.png)

 Sick of not being able to win any tournaments because ~~Vaxei~~ you don't have enough skill?
-Like a aged fable that preaches brain over brawn, this might be the competition for you!
+Like an aged fable that preaches brain over brawn, this might be the competition for you!

 Dubbed as “the world’s hardest quiz on osu!”, the osu!trivium Quiz is an annual competition featuring 50 osu! themed trivia questions.
 The questions are all designed to be "ungoogle-able" - this means that you cannot just copy-paste the question and add "osu" into a search engine and expect to find the correct answer.